w3f/General-Grants-Program/grants/speculative/Polkabridge.md

 ## Development Roadmap & Milestones

-The following work has already been completed by the team at own cost:
+The following work has already been completed by the team at own cost, and reviewed by the MakerDAO team:

 - PoC:
 	- Multi-sig smart contract on Solidity
 	- Substrate module for bridge validators
 	- [Simple UI/UX](https://polkadai-bridge.akropolis.io/)
-- Basic documentation of the PoC functionality (Appendices: Exhibit A, Appendices: Exhibit B.)
+- Basic documentation: Appendices: Exhibit A, Appendices: Exhibit B.

-The Development roadmap below assumes a 3-month delivery.
-We split it into a weekly schedule of 13 weeks to reflect the nature of the workload and aid in your assessment of key deliverables: granular specification work at first, followed by focussed development.
+Building on the completed and reviewed PoC, we propose a development roadmap below assuming a 3-month delivery.
+We split it into a weekly schedule of 13 weeks to reflect the agile nature of the workload and aid in the assessment of key deliverables.
+Once specification is approved, weekly deliverables can be bundled together if preferred.

-After the 3-month roadmap is completed, we propose the following:

-- Define bridge validators set (3-4 well-known blockchain companies)

-- Security audit

-- Launch bridge

 ### 1 Milestone:  full specification (2 weeks)